rasmus-kirk/halo-accumulation/report/report.md

 ($\SNARKVerifier$).

 Importantly, the succinct part of the name means that the proof size and verification time must be sublinear.
-This allows SNARKs to be used for _Incrementally Verifiable Computation_.
+This allows SNARKs to be directly used for _Incrementally Verifiable Computation_.

 ### Incrementally Verifiable Computation